jupyterlab/extension-examples/commands/README.md

 the notion of _Commands_.

-They are functions stored in a registry (under an unique specifier) that can be executed from any piece of code having accessed to that registry.
+They are functions stored in a registry (under an unique specifier) that can be executed from any piece of code having access to that registry.

-It is quite common for extension to define one or more such a command.
+It is quite common for an extension to define one or more such commands.

 In this extension, you are going to add a command to the application command registry.